mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

         (4) Check whether the convergence result and trend of the loss curve are normal.

-    2. Try to use the MindInsight lineage analysis function to optimize hyperparameters.
+    2. Try to use the MindSpore Insight lineage analysis function to optimize hyperparameters.
 The lineage analysis page analyzes the importance of hyperparameters.
 You need to preferentially adjust hyperparameters with high importance.
 You can observe the relationship between hyperparameters and optimization objectives in the scatter chart and adjust the hyperparameter values accordingly.

         ![lineage_model_chart_1](./images/lineage_model_chart_1.png)

-        *Figure 12 Checking parameter importance through MindInsight lineage analysis*
+        *Figure 12 Checking parameter importance through MindSpore Insight lineage analysis*

         ![lineage_model_chart_2](./images/lineage_model_chart_2.png)

-        *Figure 13 Viewing the relationship between parameters and optimization objectives in a scatter chart through MindInsight lineage analysis*
+        *Figure 13 Viewing the relationship between parameters and optimization objectives in a scatter chart through MindSpore Insight lineage analysis*

     3. Try the common tuning suggestions described in the following sections.